 Once the presence of a motor neuron disease is confirmed on EMG, second-line genetic testing includes semiquantitative assays such as the real-time polymerase chain reaction (PCR) and Multiplex ligation-dependent probe amplification (MLPA).
 These detect the number of SMN1 gene copies.
 This increases the overall detection sensitivity to 98%.

 If one copy of the gene is found on dosage analysis, the next step is to sequence the existing single allele to identify the mutation that is present and is causing the disease.

-This is also recommended for patients born to consanguineous parents and genetically isolated pools, and who show the typical clinical features but have two SMN1 alleles.
-Possibilities include having one allele which is mutated, or having a double mutation of two alleles on the same chromosome, or even the appearance of a de novo mutation of the SMN1 gene.
+This is also recommended for patients born to consanguineous parents and genetically isolated pools and who show the typical clinical features but have two SMN1 alleles.
+Possibilities include having one allele mutated, having a double mutation of two alleles on the same chromosome, or even the appearance of a de novo mutation of the SMN1 gene.